Go Back

 • 3/4 teaspoon vanilla extract

-• 3/4 cup jam or pastry cream
+• 3/4 cup raspberry jam

 • warm water for sealing edges of crust

-• 1 egg whisked with 1 teaspoon water for egg wash
+• 1 egg whisked with 1 teaspoon water (for egg wash)

 Instructions